 Shedeur Sanders Recruiting

 Shedeur Sanders is a four-star prospect playing ball in Cedar Hill, Texas.
-Though he’s only in his junior season, the 6-foot-2 pro-style quarterback already holds offers from schools like Alabama, Florida, Georgia, LSU, Michigan, Oregon, Tennessee, and of course, Florida State University.
+Though he’s only in his junior season, the 6-foot-2 pro-style quarterback already holds offers from schools like Alabama, Baylor Florida, Georgia, LSU, Michigan, Oregon, Tennessee, UCLA, and of course, Florida State University.

-Although he only has two years of varsity football under his belt, Sanders is on pace to find himself among the most-prolific quarterbacks in Texas high school football history.
+With just two years of varsity football under his belt, Sanders is on pace to find himself among the most-prolific quarterbacks in Texas high school football history.

 Not only is he an elite thrower of the football, Shedeur Sanders is a stone-cold winner.